History of Puerto Rico: Politics

 The Puerto Rican status quo was again altered in 1909 when the Foraker Act, which replaced military rule with a civilian government in Puerto Rico, was modified by the Olmsted Amendment.
 This amendment placed the supervision of Puerto Rican affairs in the jurisdiction of an executive department designated by the president of the United States.[50]
 In 1914, the first Puerto Rican officers, Martín Travieso (Secretary) and Manuel V. Domenech (Commissioner of Interiors), were assigned to the Executive Cabinet.
 This allowed for native Puerto Ricans to hold a majority in the Council, which consisted of five members selected by the president, for the first time in history.
 A 1915 delegation from Puerto Rico, accompanied by the Governor Arthur Yager, traveled to Washington, D.C. to ask Congress to grant the island more autonomy.
 Luis Muñoz Rivera became one of the founders of the Union Party in Puerto Rico who was against the Foraker Act.
 This delegation and speeches made by Resident Commissioner Muñoz Rivera in Congress, coupled with political and economic interests, led to the drafting of the Jones–Shafroth Act of 1917 (Jones Act).

+Organized U.S. territory

 Jones Act of 1917

 The Jones Act was made to replace the Foraker Act, which allowed for the free entry of Puerto Rican goods into the U.S. market.
 The Jones Act was approved by the U.S. Congress on December 5, 1916, and signed into law by President Woodrow Wilson on March 2, 1917.
 Although it extended citizenship to Puerto Ricans, it wasn't always welcomed.
 The Partido Union had opposed extension of U.S. citizenship in 1912 if it didn't make Puerto Rico a state.
 If they didn't become a state, U.S. citizenship would be interpreted as an attempt to block independence of the Puerto Ricans.
-For them, the promise of citizenship didn't affirm the promise of statehood, it excluded any considerations of independence.
+For them, the promise of citizenship didn't affirm the promise of statehood; it excluded any considerations of independence.